Why Teen Emotions Don’t Need Control. They Need Understanding

 “Emotions don’t need control — they need understanding.”

-This may be one of the most misunderstood truths in parenting teens.
+This is one of the most misunderstood aspects of parenting teenagers.

-When adolescents experience big emotions, i.e. anger, anxiety, withdrawal, or overwhelm, our instinct as parents is often to manage the behaviour.
-To calm it down, shut it off, or to move past it quickly.
-But decades of developmental psychology tell us something essential:
+When teens experience intense emotions, such as anger, anxiety, emotional withdrawal, or overwhelm, parents often feel an immediate need to manage the behaviour.
+This can look like trying to calm it down, shut it off, or move past it as quickly as possible.

 Teens don’t struggle because they feel too much.They struggle when their emotions feel unsafe, unseen, or misunderstood.